Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Japan is the No. 1 country people want to revisit for tourism

-Komatsu: Today, I'd like to share findings from Dentsu Inc. conducted 'Japan Brand Survey 2024' and discuss related anecdotes.
+Komatsu: Today, I'd like to share the results of Dentsu Inc. conducted 'Japan Brand Survey 2024' and discuss some related anecdotes.
 First, a brief introduction.

 Honda: I usually work in PR, but today I'm not here to talk about PR.
-Since I actually moved to Singapore last year and now live between two bases, I hope to share perspectives on Japan from an overseas viewpoint.
+Since I actually moved to Singapore last year and now live in two places, I hope to share perspectives on Japan from an overseas viewpoint.

 Komatsu: I work as a Strategic Planner at Dentsu Inc. I started as a researcher at an IT systems company, then joined Dentsu Inc. where I handled communication strategies for consumer goods companies.
 After assignments at a foreign agency and Dentsu Digital Inc. outpost, I was stationed in Thailand for four years starting in 2019.
 I returned to Japan this January and now work at Dentsu Inc.'s headquarters.

 Kai: I work as a Strategic Planner at Dentsu Inc. I grew up in China until age 20 and spent my university years in Japan.
 Since joining Dentsu Inc., I've focused on branding and marketing work for clients primarily in Japan and Greater China.
-As part of Dentsu Inc. Japan's Brand Research Team, I'd like to share our latest findings and discuss inbound trends specifically around Greater China.
+As part of Dentsu Inc. Japan's Brand Research Team, I'd like to share our latest research findings, particularly regarding inbound trends around Greater China.

 Komatsu: The three of us have lived in Thailand, Singapore, and China respectively.
-In Part 1, we'll present the survey results, focusing on the top-line findings.
+In Part 1, we'll present only the top-line findings of the survey.
 In Part 2, we'll incorporate our personal experiences to provide a more tangible perspective on the survey results.

 Dentsu Inc.'s Japan Brand Survey was conducted this year across 15 countries and regions.